Air Conditioning Technology, Certificate of Technology

 Students enrolling into San Jacinto College programs with external learning experiences (i.e., clinical, practicum, externship, cooperative, etc.) will be required to comply with the immunization requirements and policies of the clinical/external learning sites to engage in all clinical/external learning experiences.
 Vaccination requirements at clinical/external learning sites are implemented pursuant to the independent authority of such facilities and are not mandated by San Jacinto College.
 Failure to meet the immunization requirements mandated by clinical/external learning sites may limit a student’s ability to complete the program and/or may delay the student’s graduation date.
 San Jacinto College does not process exemptions, and students should address potential vaccination exemptions directly with the clinical/external learning site.

 The Air Conditioning Technology Certificate of Technology builds on the Air Conditioning Technology Occupational Certificate to provide students with more advanced residential and light commercial Heating, Ventilation, Air Conditioning and Refrigeration (HVACR) knowledge, skills, and abilities in electrical and mechanical controls and systems, refrigeration, installation, and customer service.
 Graduates with this award can seek entry-level employment as air conditioning and refrigeration installers, HVACR salespersons, service technicians, and/or air conditioning contractors.
 All courses on this certificate apply to the Associate of Applied Science (AAS) degree.

 Job entry requirements:

-For students in this course who may have a criminal background, please be advised that your criminal history could keep you from being licensed by the state of Texas.
-If you have a question about your background and licensure, please speak with your faculty member or Department Chair.
-Reference Texas House Bill 1508.
+In accordance with Texas House Bill 1508, the College informs all students in this program who may have a criminal background that a criminal history could keep graduates from being licensed by the state of Texas.
+Students with any questions about their background and licensure may speak with the Department Chair.

 Plan of Study